 SECTION 5.
 Indemnification and Advancement are Contract Rights.
 The rights to indemnification and advancement provided hereunder are contract rights and will continue after such person has ceased to be a Trustee or officer of the Corporation and will inure to the benefit of such person’s heirs, executors, administrators, and legal representatives.

 Section 6.
 Personal Liability of Trustees and Officers to Corporation.
-A Trustee or Officer will not be personally liable to the Corporation for damages for breach of duty owed to the Corporation, its beneficiaries, or its Board of Trustees, except that nothing contained herein will relieve a trustee or officers from liability for a breach of a duty based on an act or omission; (a) in breach of such person's duty of loyalty to the Corporation; (b) not in good faith or involving a knowing violation of law; or (c) resulting in receipt by such person of an improper personal benefit.
+A Trustee or Officer will not be personally liable to the Corporation for damages for breach of duty owed to the Corporation, its beneficiaries, or its Board , except that nothing contained herein will relieve a trustee or officers from liability for a breach of a duty based on an act or omission; (a) in breach of such person's duty of loyalty to the Corporation; (b) not in good faith or involving a knowing violation of law; or (c) resulting in receipt by such person of an improper personal benefit.

 Section 7.
 Compensation of Officers and Trustees.
 Neither Trustees nor Officers will receive any fee, salary or remuneration of any kind for their services in such capacities, provided, however, that the Trustees and Officers may be reimbursed for reasonable expenses incurred with approval of the Board upon presentation of vouchers.